BA/MD Scholarship Policy

 Introduction

-Prior to the first year of the Program, UNM leadership gathered demographic data similar to the BA/MD student population to predict the scholarship budget need to request to the New Mexico legislation.
-This data included characteristics such as high school grade point averages, ACT and/or SAT scores and financial eligibility for federal funding.
-The results concluded that the BA/MD students will earn many scholarships, ranging from those competitively offered by UNM, national and from our own communities, to contribute to their basic educational cost.
-A portion of the students would also earn federal grant funding by submitting annual Free Application for Federal Student Aid (“FAFSA”).
-These major contributions, with the financial support of the New Mexico legislation, allow the Program to offer this need based undergraduate scholarship.
-Simply put, the Program could not afford to offer a scholarship that covers all basic education costs for all students without the students’ achievement of earning their own scholarships and federal grants prior to admittance to the Program.
+Before admitting the first cohort, UNM leadership gathered demographic data similar to the BA/MD student population to estimate a scholarship budget which was included in the initial request to the New Mexico legislature.
+These data included characteristics such as high school grade point averages, ACT and/or SAT scores, and financial eligibility for federal funding.
+It was concluded that the BA/MD students will earn many scholarships to contribute to their basic educational cost. ranging from those competitively offered locally and nationally. locally. bA portion of the students would also earn federal grant funding by submitting annual Free Application for Federal Student Aid (“FAFSA”).
+These major contributions, with the financial support of the New Mexico legislation, allow the Program to offer this last-dollar undergraduate scholarship.
+Simply put, the Program could not afford to offer a scholarship that covers all basic education costs for all students without the students’ achievement of earning their own scholarships and federal grants before admittance to the Program.

 BA/MD Scholarship Eligibility

-In order to be eligible for a BA/MD scholarship, students must complete the following:
+To be eligible for a BA/MD scholarship, students must complete the following:

 • All current BA/MD students are required to submit a Free Application for Federal Student Aid each year regardless of familial economic status:

-• 1st year students: second Friday of May
+• 1st year students: May 1st

 • The FAFSA application requires parental/guardian and student taxable income information from two years prior to determine which students may be eligible for federal grant funding only.